 The gypsy cuckoo bumble bee's RA in the NWT was 0% from 1900 until the 1940s, when it first appeared in collection records with an RA of about 5.5%.
 Its RA during the last decade is less than 1%, and reached a maximum of 8.9% in the 1950s when 24 individuals were noted out of 270 NWT bumble bee observations.
-Only one specimen was collected between 1970-2009.
-Populations of the gypsy cuckoo bumble bee in the Yukon may be declining: only two individuals have been detected in that territory in the last 5 years (Heron and Sheffield 2018).
-Those two specimens, and the one collected in the NWT in 2017 (Heron 2018) are the only recent detections of the species in North America (Heron and Sheffield 2018).
+Only six specimens were collected in the NWT between 1970-2018.
+This species has been recorded regularly in the Yukon and Alberta since the 2014 COSEWIC assessment of this species (COSEWIC 2014; ECCC 2019).

-It is difficult to draw sound conclusions about temporal changes in RA for the yellow-banded bumble bee and the gypsy cuckoo bumble bee, because the total number of bumble bee specimens records in the NWT is quite low and varies considerably from decade to decade (N = 0 to 430 individuals).
-Decades during which larger numbers were recorded (N > 150) might be more meaningful (i.e., more likely to reflect something close to the "true" RA).
-However, RAs are highly variable even in these "high collection" decades: the yellow-banded bumble bee's RA ranges from 0.9-9.3%, while that of the gypsy cuckoo bumble bee's is between 0.2 and 8.9% (Table 2).
+It is difficult to draw sound conclusions about temporal changes in RA for the yellow-banded bumble bee and the gypsy cuckoo bumble bee, because the total number of bumble bee records in the NWT is quite low and varies considerably from decade to decade (N = 0 to 1,120 individuals).
+Decades when larger numbers were recorded (N > 150) might be more meaningful (i.e., more likely to reflect something close to the "true" RA).
+However, RAs are highly variable even in these "high collection" decades: the yellow-banded bumble bee's RA ranges from 0.4-9.3%, while that of the gypsy cuckoo bumble bee's is between 0.5 and 8.9% (Table 2).

-Given the low number of observations year-to-year, longer-term trends in RA might be evident by treating records as either "recent" (2007-2017) or "historical" (2006 or earlier), and pooling the data accordingly before calculating each species' RA (Fig. 20).
-It is impossible to comment meaningfully on long-term changes in the western bumble bee's RA since it has only been recorded from one location in one year.
-Yellow-banded and gypsy cuckoo bumble bees appear to have recently declined in RA, by -26.8% and -95.1%, respectively (Fig. 20).
-Even with pooled data, the RAs are based on very small sample sizes and should be interpreted conservatively.
+Given the low number of observations year-to-year, longer-term trends in RA might be evident by treating records as either "recent" (2008-2018) or "historical" (2007 or earlier), and pooling the data accordingly before calculating each species' RA (Fig. 21).
+It is impossible to comment meaningfully on long-term changes in the western bumble bee's RA; it has only been recorded from two areas in two separate years (2011 and 2018).
+Yellow-banded bumble bee has increased in relative abundance between the two time periods (by approximately 0.76%) while gypsy cuckoo bumble bee appears to have declined in relative abundance by approximately 4.23% (Fig. 21).
+Even with pooled data, the RAs are based on very small sample sizes and should be interpreted with caution.
 There are insufficient data to determine whether these apparent differences in RA are statistically significant.

-Figure 20.
-Relative abundance (RA) of the western bumble bee (Bombus occidentalis mckayi), yellow-banded bumble bee (B. terricola), and gypsy cuckoo bumble bee (B. bohemicus) in the NWT in the last decade (2007-2017; total number of Bombus collected = 430), compared to historical NWT records (2006 and earlier; total number of Bombus collected = 853).
-Records for which dates were uncertain (N = 2) were not included in this analysis.
-Data were derived from: a dataset compiled by Leif Richardson (2018), a 2017 collection effort contributed by Jennifer Heron (2018), and verified sightings or collection events contributed by C. Ernst, using data sourced from www.bumblebeewatch.org (Ernst 2018).
-Figure courtesy of C. Ernst.
+Figure 21.
+Relative abundance (RA) of the western bumble bee (Bombus occidentalis mckayi), yellow-banded bumble bee (B. terricola), and gypsy cuckoo bumble bee (B. bohemicus) in the NWT in the last decade (2008-2018; total number of Bombus collected = 1,120), compared to historical NWT records (2007 and earlier; total number of Bombus collected = 855).
+Data were derived from: a dataset compiled by Leif Richardson (2018), a 2017 collection effort contributed by Jennifer Heron (2018), verified sightings or collection events contributed by C. Ernst, using data sourced from www.bumblebeewatch.org (Ernst 2018), and unpublished data from a 2018 Dehcho collection event (Heron unpubl. data 2019).